5. Safety

 Note

-If you are unsure of any of the listed items, please contact your employer or Minimal for further guidance.
+Please contact your employer or Minimal for further guidance.

-18.1 Road use warnings
+5.1.1 Road use warnings

 - Follow national legal regulations regarding road laws.